jsforce/jsforce-website/src/documents/blog/posts/20140115-jsforce-repl-tips.html.md

 ### 4. Utilize "_" Variable to Access the Latest Evaluated Result

-As same as Node.js REPL, JSforce REPL has special variable _ (underscore), which contains the result of the last expression.
-In addition to normal Node.js REPL behavior, it keeps evaluated promise value in it if the last expression leads to promise auto evaluation.
+Same as Node.js REPL, JSforce REPL has special variable _ (underscore), which contains the result of the last expression.
+In addition to normal Node.js REPL behavior, it also keeps evaluated value of the promise if the last expression returns a promise value.

 ```
 > query("SELECT Id, Name FROM Account WHERE Name LIKE 'P%'");